 I was a bit short on time so I didn’t visit all of them but I did get the pictures of most.
 Kamakura Hase-dera is most popular for its wooden Kannon statue measuring 9.18 meters tall.
 So I started to make my way up the stairs towards the main hall.

 Along the path I found this very cute ensemble of three Jizo statues.
 The charming statue is sure to warm your heart.
-I recall purchasing a tiny stone-carved Jizo about a year back from Arashiyama.
+The idols reminded me of a tiny stone-carved Jizo, I found about a year back while ony wanderings around Arashiyama.

 According to religious beliefs, Jizo is a Buddhist deity believed to protect unborn children and give prosperity to one’s descendants.
 This statue in particular is known as Ryo-en Jizo (Jizo of good match) .
-It is one of the most photographed spot on the Kamakura Hase-dera temple grounds.
+For the photographically inclined enthusiast, it is one of the most photographed spot on the temple grounds.

-This route also features a rock lantern, quite similar to the ones in Nara, which are lit only during the time of festivals.
+This route also features a rock lantern, quite similar to the ones in Nara, which are lit during the time of festivals in Summer.

 Jizō-Do at Kamakura Hase-dera

 My first stop was at the Jizo-do Hall.
-It lies midway, up the stairs towards the main hall.
+It lies midway, up the stairs, on the way to the main hall.
 This sacred area is dedicated to Jizo, the patron protector of children.

 Re-incarnation is a central tenet of Buddhism, and parents who endure miscarriages, still-births, or abortions often donate a statue in the likeness of Jizo to ensure a safe passage to the next life for their unborn child.